 - Basic knowledge of layout: HTML and CSS and understanding how websites and applications work.

 Recently, I wrote an extensive list of topics that a beginner UX/UI designer should know.
 This includes web design.
-Later, this list transformed into a full-fledged free course.
-This is a great opportunity for newcomers!
-I lacked such a concentration of necessary information when I was starting out.
+Later, this list turned into a full-fledged free course.
+It’s a great opportunity for newcomers!
+This is exactly the concentration of necessary information that I was missing when I started.
 Therefore, I recommend checking it out!

-Follow me on Instagram – @frusia.pro – stay updated on new lesson announcements, watch homework checks in stories, ask your questions, and look forward to many useful posts about design.
+Follow me on Instagram – @frusia.pro – stay updated on announcements of new lessons, watch homework checks in stories, ask your questions, and you can also look forward to many useful posts about design.